ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 General Settings
 ================

-The following settings provide a Ceph OSD Daemon's ID, and determine paths to data and journals.
-Ceph deployment scripts typically generate the UUID automatically.
+The following settings apply to Ceph OSD daemons.

 .. warning:: **DO NOT** change the default paths for data or journals, as it
              makes it more problematic to troubleshoot Ceph later.

-The journal size should be at least twice the product of the expected drive speed multiplied by ``filestore max sync interval``.
-However, the most common practice is to partition the journal drive (often an SSD), and mount it such that Ceph uses the entire partition for the journal.

 ``osd uuid``

 :Description: The universally unique identifier (UUID) for the Ceph OSD Daemon.
 :Type: UUID
 :Default: The UUID.
 :Note: The ``osd uuid`` applies to a single Ceph OSD Daemon.
-The ``fsid``
+Do not confuse this
-       applies to the entire cluster.
+        with the similar-looking ``fsid``, which applies to the entire cluster.
+        This value is usually generated automatically by Ceph deployment automation.

 ``osd data``

-:Description: The path to the OSDs data.
-You must create the directory when
+:Description: The path to the OSD's data.
+We do not recommend changing the
-              deploying Ceph.
-You should mount a drive for OSD data at this mount point.
-We do not recommend changing the default.
+        default.

 :Type: String
 :Default: ``/var/lib/ceph/osd/$cluster-$id``